-- doubt, the Procurement Lead must get the advice of Human Resources to make sure that any relevant TUPE arrangements are in place. - C12 Where it has been decided that Services should be bought from an external source, the Council must consider the effects this may have on the existing in-house team and the possibility of staff transferring to the new provider under TUPE. - C13 These contracts must contain appropriate wording to ensure that the Council's position is protected. - C14 TUPE situations will almost always give rise to pensions arrangements.
+- C12 Where it has been decided that Services should be bought from an external source, the Council must consider the effects this may have on the existing in-house team and the possibility of staff transferring to the new provider under TUPE. - C13 These contracts must contain appropriate wording and indemnities to ensure that the Council's position is protected. - C14 TUPE situations will almost always give rise to pensions arrangements.
 The Council's Human Resources, Legal and Pension's advisors should be consulted at the earliest opportunity.